WhenLifeHandsYouLemons/WebPrarie/README.md

-# webwork-prarielearn
+# WebPrarie

 Changes PrarieLearn progress bars to match WebWork more closely.